custom-components/information/README.md

 - [ludeeus](https://github.com/ludeeus) - You can find him on he [Discord server](https://discord.gg/c5DvZ4e) as `@Ludeeus#4212`

-## When components / plaforms are added to Home Assistant
+## When components / platforms are added to Home Assistant

 If you get your custom_component in Home Assistant, the custom version of it should be archived.
 Before archiving the README file should be updated to point users to the official documentation.
-For a sugestion on how this can be done see the custom_component for [Cloudflare](https://github.com/custom-components/cloudflare).
+For a suggestion on how this can be done see the custom_component for [Cloudflare](https://github.com/custom-components/cloudflare).